CloudWithChris/cloudwithchris.com/content/blog/optimise-site-security-headers-com.md

 The grades that you can achieve range from an A+ to an F. You can also receive an R grade if the site provides a redirect.
 From what I can tell, the grading system gives you an F by default if you do not pass any of the headers.
 Then for each header that you turn green, you improve by a grade.

 In case you're unable to read the image, the headers and descriptions are as follows -

 * **Content-Security-Policy** -	Content Security Policy is an effective measure to protect your site from XSS attacks.
 By whitelisting sources of approved content, you can prevent the browser from loading malicious assets.
 * **X-Frame-Options** - X-Frame-Options tells the browser whether you want to allow your site to be framed or not.
 By preventing a browser from framing your site you can defend against attacks like clickjacking.
 Recommended value "X-Frame-Options: SAMEORIGIN".
 * **X-Content-Type-Options** - X-Content-Type-Options stops a browser from trying to MIME-sniff the content type and forces it to stick with the declared content-type.
 The only valid value for this header is "X-Content-Type-Options: nosniff".
-* **Referrer-Policy** -	Referrer Policy is a new header that allows a site to control how much information the browser includes with navigations away from a document and should be set by all sites.
+* **Referrer-Policy** - Referrer-Policy is a new header that allows a site to control how much information the browser includes with navigations away from a document and should be set by all sites.
-* **Permissions-Policy** - Permissions Policy is a new header that allows a site to control which features and APIs can be used in the browser.
+* **Permissions-Policy** - Permissions-Policy is a new header that allows a site to control which features and APIs can be used in the browser.

 So, we can now understand the problem.
 From a risk perspective, I perceived the impact as medium/low and the likelihood of abuse to be low. particularly due to the early phase of my platform, and volume of users that I currently have visiting.
 However, with that said though, I want to ensure that I'm providing an accessible, secure and easy to use platform for my end-users to use.
 So within a few days, I made sure that each of these items were resolved.